Claim Tax Benefits

 In the Alpha phase, myself and the CRA Service Owner came up with the initial concept, which we then refined with our Service Designer.
 I built various initial prototypes using different technology stacks to find a balance between the preferences of our modern dev shop and CRA’s legacy environment.

-While working towards a live Beta, I led a small but capable team of inter-departmental developers as we built a snappy and accessible Node app that was continuously tested and deployed inside of CRA’s Azure cloud lab.
+While working towards a live Beta, I led a small but capable team of interdepartmental developers in building a snappy and accessible Node app that was continuously tested and deployed inside of CRA’s Azure cloud lab.

 The technical challenge was to define a stack whose citizen-facing side could accommodate quick changes on top of a mainframe system that absolutely could not.
-To resolve this tension, I designed a quick-to-iterate containerized JS frontend and a Java API backend that could translate our data into the format expected by CRA — an architecture that remained intact despite many other changes to the project.
+To resolve this tension, I designed a containerized JS frontend and a backend Java API to translate our data into the format expected by CRA.

 Claim Tax Benefits was an ambitious project aiming to redefine how an important government service could be built and delivered: quickly and incrementally, using real citizens to guide the process.
-While it didn’t achieve its ends in the short term, much of the work we did is publicly-available — including our documentation and our code repository — laying an important foundation for whatever comes next.
+While it didn’t achieve its ends in the short term, our public reseach and code repository have served as inspiration and guidance for the new, upcoming automatic filing system.